siddharth-karale/MNIST-Digit-Recognition-Deep-Learning/README.md

 The project is organized as follows:

-* Data: This directory contains the MNIST dataset in CSV format.
+* Data: Dataset used in inbuild dataset available in Keras.
 * Notebooks: This directory contains Jupyter notebooks with the Python code used for data analysis and visualization.
 * README.md: This file provides an overview of the project, objectives, and instructions for running the code.
 * LICENSE: This project is under the MIT License.